 A proven goalkeeper, Dan Kennedy has been tending goal for Chivas USA since 2008.
 In 2011, Kennedy made 32 appearances (all starts) and in nine games, he finished the match without allowing a goal, and notched 100 saves throughout the season.
 Because of those statistics and his consistency, Kennedy was among the top five goalkeepers in the league and earned Chivas USA’s Most Valuable Player award and a spot on the 2012 MLS All Star roster.

 Logan Pause | Chicago Fire

-Logan Pause enters his 10th MLS season as the longest-tenured member of the Chicago Fire.
-Having spent his entire professional career in Chicago, The University of North Carolina product and Fire captain has been a constant contributor to the club since first coming on the scene in 2003, averaging more than 25 games played and 2011 minutes per season.
-Versatility has been one of the Hillsborough, North Carolina native’s greatest attributes as he has shown his worth both at his familiar defensive midfield position and as a dependable right back during his career.
+Logan Pause is in his 11th MLS season as the longest-tenured member of the Chicago Fire.
+Having spent his entire professional career in Chicago, The University of North Carolina product and Fire captain has been a constant contributor to the club since first coming on the scene in 2003, averaging more than 25 games played and 2053 minutes per season.
+Versatility has been one of the Hillsborough, N.C. native’s greatest attributes as he has shown his worth both at his familiar defensive midfield position and as a dependable right back during his career.
 The third-year captain will patrol the midfield for the Fire in the 2013 season.

 Shea Salinas | San Jose Earthquakes

-San Jose Earthquakes midfielder Shea Salinas is in his third season with the Quakes and fifth overall with MLS.
+San Jose Earthquakes midfielder Shea Salinas is in his fourth season with the Quakes and sixth overall with MLS.
 During his first stint with the Earthquakes, from 2008 to 2009, Salinas was named the Earthquakes U.S. Soccer Foundation Humanitarian of the Year.
 After spending the 2010 season with the Philadelphia Union and the 2011 season with the Vancouver Whitecaps FC, Salinas was traded to the Earthquakes in November 2011.
-The 2012 season has seen Salinas play in 14 games, starting 10 of them and scoring one goal with six assists.
+In 2012, Salinas played in 19 games, scoring one goal and notching seven assists.